leanprover/fp-lean/functional-programming-lean/src/hello-world/cat.md

 The standard Unix utility `cat` takes a number of command-line options, followed by a zero or more input files.
 If no files are provided, or if one of them is a dash (`-`), then it takes the standard input as the corresponding input instead of reading a file.
-The contents of the inputs are output, one after the other, to the standard output.
+The contents of the inputs are written, one after the other, to the standard output.
-If the specified file does not exist, this is noted on standard error, but `cat` continues concatenating the remaining inputs.
+If a specified input file does not exist, this is noted on standard error, but `cat` continues concatenating the remaining inputs.
 A non-zero exit code is returned if any of the input files do not exist.

 This section describes a simplified version of `cat`, called `feline`.
 Unlike commonly-used versions of `cat`, `feline` has no command-line options for features such as numbering lines, indicating non-printing characters, or displaying help text.
-Additionally, it cannot read more than once from a standard input that's associated with a terminal device.
+Furthermore, it cannot read more than once from a standard input that's associated with a terminal device.

 To get the most benefit from this section, follow along yourself.
 It's OK to copy-paste the code examples, but it's even better to type them in by hand.